LeNPaul/Lagrange/_posts/2023-07-08-fences-furniture-and-the-first-flight.md

 ## Why?

-You can read a bit more in the new [About](/about.html) page, but I think this rural church lawn sign I saw sums it up nicely - *BUILD A LONGER TABLE, NOT A TALLER FENCE*
+You can read a bit more in the new [About](/about.html) page, but I think this rural church lawn sign I saw sums it up nicely - *BUILD A LONGER TABLE, NOT A TALLER FENCE*.

 The current model isn't working for us and many others.
 For more on the community movement in the US, here's a good [Time Magazine piece](https://time.com/intentional-communities/).
 While we may end up right where we are and starting from scratch, the plan is to learn and experience while traveling Europe.
 It's also a chance for our family to try out [worldschooling](https://www.time4learning.com/homeschooling-styles/worldschooling.html#:~:text=Worldschooling%20is%20an%20educational%20movement,(ren)'s%20education.).